The current version is usually posted at http://wlweather.net/LETTERS

 My bike is still at the Trailhouse; I hope it's done Monday, before I go to Zale's for levothyroxin.
 I rode the flatfoot to the ice rink, but skipped all the rest.
 I'd done a major shopping at Kroger on Friday, so none of the places I would have gone were worth driving the car.

 I got a few surprises when moving all the stuff that had accumulated in front of the flatfoot, and I had to pump up its tires.
-Took a while to find the pressure, which was molded black-on-black in small letters.
+It took a while to find the pressure, which was molded black-on-black in small letters.
 At first I thought it was 00 (???), but when I made out "2 bar" I realized that it was 30 pounds.
 I'd thought it was forty pounds, so it's good that I kept hunting until I found it.

 While meditating on "everyone likes pizza, but some people are picky about which kind", I had an idea for that recipe for cottage-cheese bread.
 I could divide the dough into six drop biscuits, flatten them into pizza crusts, and put on six different toppings.
 Cinnamon sugar on apple slices would be one.
 [Nov.
 21: I threw out the cottage-cheese bread recipe after a while.]